Advisory Committee on Training in Primary Care Medicine and Dentistry

 Membership and Designation

-The ACTPCMD consists of at most 17 members appointed by the Secretary for a term of three years.
+The ACTPCMD consists of at most 14 members appointed by the Secretary for a term of 3 years.
 The Secretary shall ensure a fair balance between the health professions, that at least 75 percent of the members of the Advisory Committee are health professionals, a broad geographic representation of members, a balance between urban and rural members, and an adequate representation of women and minorities.
 Members shall be appointed based on their competence, interest, and knowledge of the mission of the professions involved.
-Members on the committee may include, but are not limited to, representatives from the disciplines of: family medicine, general internal medicine, general pediatrics, preventive medicine, physician assistants, general dentistry, pediatric dentistry, public health dentistry, and dental hygiene.
-At least one member on the committee shall be an allopathic physician and at least one member shall be an osteopathic physician.
-Members are appointed as Special Government Employees.
-A quorum is a majority of the members who have been appointed to the Advisory Committee.
+Members on the committee may include, but are not limited to, representatives from the following professions and disciplines: family medicine; general internal medicine; general pediatrics; preventive medicine; physician assistants; general dentistry; pediatric dentistry; public health dentistry; and dental hygiene.
+Of this group, at least one member on the committee shall be an allopathic physician and at least one member shall be an osteopathic physician.
+One member shall be selected as Chair and one member shall be selected as Vice Chair.
+Members are appointed as Special Government Employees and quorum is a majority of the members who have been appointed to the Advisory Committee.

 Standing and ad hoc subcommittees, composed of members of the parent committee, may be established with the approval of the Secretary or designee to perform specific functions within the ACTPCMD’s jurisdiction.
 Subcommittees must report back to the parent Advisory Committee, and do not provide advice or work products directly to the Department or HRSA.
 The Department’s Committee Management Officer will be notified upon the establishment of each subcommittee and will be provided information on the subcommittee’s name, membership, function, and estimated frequency of meetings.